The Warped Wood Problem

 Why Wood Warps

-I know how disappointing things like this can be because the same things happened to me when I was starting out in woodworking in the mid-1970s.
+I know how disappointing things like this can be.
+The same things happened to me when I was starting out in woodworking in the mid-1970s.
 The short explanation is that your wood wasn’t dry enough.
 The oak is probably the culprit because it’s such a large part of your tray.
-The wood probably felt completely dry to the touch (it usually does), but there was too much moisture there just the same.
+The wood probably felt completely dry to the touch (it always does), but there was too much moisture there just the same.

 The first thing to understand is that wood dries out or picks up moisture from the air.
 This is why humidity levels of the air are so important to success and avoiding warps and twists.
 If the air has a lower moisture content than the wood, the moisture content in the wood will go down over time.
 If the air has a higher moisture content than the wood it surrounds, the wood will get moister in time.
 Here’s how to understand this dynamic more fully, especially as it relates to warp prevention in woodworking projects. . .